 As a homeowner, you are used to being able to modify your property as you see fit.
 This is not always the case for plumbing work, though.
 You need to get a plumbing permit from the City prior to conducting any plumbing project that involves water heater replacement, underground piping, hidden piping inside your wall or ceiling, or any emergency that involves more than five feet of the new pipework.

 To save yourself the trouble of knowing what plumbing work you can and cannot do, talk with an experienced plumber at JPI Plumbing & Heating, Inc. before beginning your project.
-Save yourself money and peace of mind and hire a licensed plumber or heating specialist like JPI Plumbing and Heating, Inc. for all of your plumbing and A/C and heating needs.
-Remember we come with a warranty!
+Save yourself money and peace of mind, and hire a licensed plumber or heating specialist like JPI Plumbing and Heating, Inc. for all your plumbing, A/C, and heating needs.
+Remember, we come with a warranty!

 Your water heater should be maintained by you every 1 to 2 years for peak performance.

 Remember, if the water heater is more than your 6 or 10 years warranty, consider replacing your water heater.
 It can be a preventative measure to save you from a possible emergency and possibly having an indoor swimming pool.

 At JPI Plumbing and Heating, Inc., we can handle your gas plumbing problems!

 JPI Plumbing & Heating Inc. is NYC Department of Transit OQ certified to handle your gas header issues and Gas Certified by the NYC Department of Buildings for all other gas leak concerns.

 We work with both Residential and Commercial properties.